awslabs/aws-well-architected-labs/Cost/Cost_and_Usage_Analysis/300_Splitting_Sharing_CUR_Access/Lab_Guide.md

 14 - Test the configuration is working correctly by uploading a file into the S3 folder.
 Verify that it has multiple Grantees to the required accounts:
 ![Images/splitsharecur4.png](Images/splitsharecur4.png)

+15 - Delete the file and ensure all folders are empty.
 The output bucket setup is now complete.
 Every time the Athena query runs and outputs a file into the S3 bucket, it will automatically have its permissions ACL updated to allow access to the sub account.